 To analyze non-labeled affine order types, we again relate, for a projective point set $P$, the number of extreme points in a random order type of $\OTaff P$ to the average number of edges in a random cell of $P^*$.
-The issue is, however, that we no longer have Proposition~\ref{p:uniform}: to count every affine order types of $\OTaff P$ only once, and not as many times as there are hemisets of $P$ realizing them, will require some control over the structure of the symmetries of affine and projective sets.
+The issue is, however, that we no longer have Proposition~\ref{p:uniform}: to count every affine order type of $\OTaff P$ only once, and not as many times as there are hemisets of $P$ realizing it, will require some control over the structure of the symmetries of affine and projective sets.

 We draw inspiration from Klein's classical characterization of the finite subgroups of $SO(3)$.
 An easily accessible exposition of Klein's proof can be found in \cite{Sen90}, whose line we follow here.
-This proof analyzes how a finite subgroup of $SO(3)$ acts on the (finite) set of points fixed by at least one of its non-trivial members.
+This proof analyzes how a finite subgroup of $SO(3)$ acts on the (finite) set of points fixed by at least one of its nontrivial members.
 The notion of \emph{pole hemisets} that we now define plays the role of these fixed points.

 Let $P$ be a projective point set and $\g$ its symmetry group.
-Given a non-trivial symmetry $g \in \g$, a \Emph{pole} of $g$ is a hemiset $B$ such that $g(B)=B$.
-A \Emph{pole} of $P$ is a pole of some non-trivial symmetry of $P$.
+Given a nontrivial symmetry $g \in \g$, a \Emph{pole} of $g$ is a hemiset $B$ such that $g(B)=B$.
+A \Emph{pole} of $P$ is a pole of some nontrivial symmetry of $P$.
 We say that two hemisets $B_0$ and $B_1$ of $P$ are \emph{antipodal} if $B_0=-B_1$.
 The following will be instrumental to mimick Klein's proof and to classify the structure of symmetry groups of projective sets.

 \begin{proposition} Let $P$ be a projective set of $2n$ points in general position, with $n \ge 3$.
-Every non-trivial symmetry $g \neq \id$ of $P$ has exactly two poles and they are antipodal. \end{proposition}
+Every symmetry $g \neq \id$ of $P$ has exactly two poles and they are antipodal. \end{proposition}